yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 ---

 Great!
-Let’s move on to **Section 11: MONGODB DEVELOPMENT** 🚀
+Let's move on to **Section 11: MONGODB DEVELOPMENT** 🚀

 ---

 ## 11. MONGODB DEVELOPMENT

-In this section, we’ll cover key development tools and features that can help you work more efficiently with MongoDB.
+In this section, we'll cover key development tools and features that can help you work more efficiently with MongoDB.
 These include:

 1. **Developer Tools** (to work interactively with MongoDB)
 2. **Language Drivers** (to interact with MongoDB from various programming languages)
 3. **MongoDB Analyze** (for analyzing and optimizing your MongoDB performance)

-Let’s break each one down:
+Let's break each one down:

 ---

-## 11.1. 🛠 Developer Tools
+### 11.1. 🛠 Developer Tools

 MongoDB offers several powerful developer tools to streamline your workflow, such as: